Pattiqus/Week-4-coding-pop-quiz/README.md

 <body>
 This repository contains the source code for a coding pop quiz which is dynamically enabled with Javascript.

-The player begins by clicking the start button, the timer in the top left corner begins to cound down and
+The player begins by clicking the start button, the timer in the top right corner begins to cound down and and the  player is presented with a series of questions.
+A correct answer leads to the next questions, an incorrect answer leads to the next question but also subtracts 20 seconds from the timer.

+Once all questions are answered, the final time on the timer is the players score.
+They are then able to put their name into a form and the score will be posted to a scoreboard.
 <br/>
 <br/>